Uninterpretable-Evolving-Blackbox/askVEPai/work/research/reprompting_proposal.md

 | `origin` — filled with *somatic* | 20 | 0.35 | 0.75 | 0.20 | 0.85 | 6/20 |
 | `analysis_goal` — asked; *basic-consequence* on skip | 12 | 1.00 | 0.00 | 0.75 | 0.50 | 5/12 |

-**Read the REC-lost column and the three fallbacks are confirmed.** `region_focus` and `variant_size_class` lose no user-visible finding on any query, so the *both* fallbacks are additive only. `origin` loses 0.35 REC options on average and hits 6 of 20 queries — the deliberate cost already argued in §3.

-**`analysis_goal` fails both conditions for guessing.** It loses on both tiers while gaining nothing.
-That is why it has no fallback and is asked instead. §5 gives the argument.

-**Where this table stops.** It counts options; whether a lost option would have carried DATA for the user's variants is measured in `EXPERIMENTS.md` Exp 16, which runs the truth configuration through VEP itself.
-The same "1.00 lost" line spans a total loss on a known missense variant and a near no-op on a synonymous one.
-Score realized ANSWER losses, not counts, is the proposed refinement; it lives there.
+**From the REC-lost column.**:
+`region_focus = both` and `variant_size_class = both` both show **0.00** — silence plus these
+fallbacks removes no RECOMMENDED option from any query in the set (0/23 queries lose).
+The only cost is a few extra options in ADD-ONS.

+`origin = somatic` shows **0.35** — silence plus somatic removes at least one RECOMMENDED option on **6 of 20** queries.

+**`analysis_goal` has no fallback and is asked.** The ablation shows why: silence plus the `basic-consequence` fallback loses 1.00 RECOMMENDED options per query on average (5 of 12 queries losing at least one) and adds none in their place.
+ADD-ONS drift the same way: 0.75 lost against 0.50 added.
+Both tiers move against the fallback, so no candidate value earns the trade. §5 gives the ask-side argument.

+QUANTIFY THIS:
+**What this table misses.** It counts every lost option the same. i.e. Losing SIFT costs a real column on a missense variant, where SIFT would have scored something, and costs nothing on a synonymous variant, where SIFT would have been empty anyway. `EXPERIMENTS.md` Exp 16 runs the truth configuration through VEP itself to see which fields actually get populated for each variant class, and proposes scoring the options that would have carried a value rather than the raw count.

 ## 5. What we ask, and why

 Two things are asked, on the same mechanism: `analysis_goal` and assembly.
-For each still-empty factor, the resolver reruns the configuration under every candidate answer and compares.
-If nothing in the RECOMMENDED bucket differs, the question cannot change what the user is shown, so it is never asked.
-No model decides this; it is arithmetic over the priority table, cheap against a classifier call, and auditable per query.
+For each still-empty factor, the resolver checks whether any candidate answer would change what the tool would show.
+If not, the question is skipped.
+No model decides this — it's arithmetic over the priority table, auditable per query.

-Asking is opt-in, because the evaluation harness and the generation pipeline call this code with nobody present and would otherwise hang.

 ### `analysis_goal`

-The only factor whose error is subtractive: reading a question as a plain consequence call drops ClinVar and the predictors.
+The only factor whose error is subtractive: the fallback value basic-consequence drops ClinVar and the predictors that clinical-interpretation would have brought in.
 It fails both conditions for guessing on the ablation set:

 - asked on **12 of 12** ablations with the guess removed;
 - fallback value loses REC options on **5 of 12**.

 The ablations overstate how often this interrupts anyone, because they delete the fact on purpose.
-On the eight real configuration questions from the trackers, `analysis_goal` is genuinely absent **once**; it reads as absent three more times only because the two readers recovered it and disagreed, which is a fact about our classifier rather than about the prose.
-Eight questions cannot carry a frequency claim and none is made.
-Skipping is free: the fallback supplies `basic-consequence` and announces itself, because a configuration cannot resolve without a goal at all — an empty one gives about 6 options instead of about 13.
+Real users likely mention their analysis goal more often than the ablation set assumes, though we don't have the sample size to say by how much.
+Skipping is free either way: the fallback supplies `basic-consequence` and announces itself, because a configuration cannot resolve without a goal at all — an empty one gives about 6 options instead of about 13.

-### Assembly
+### Assembly `[assembly-default pending]`

 Not a factor.
 Assembly describes the input data rather than the analysis, and the taxonomy is a description of the analysis.
 But it is the only gap where silence produces a *wrong* answer rather